Skip to Main Content

 Here's how to apply for a debt consolidation loan:

-1. Check your credit score: Before applying for any loan, it’s always important to check your credit score first.
-You’ll have a better idea of whether you’ll qualify for a loan and what lenders you should consider.
+1. Check your credit score: Before applying for any loan, check your credit score first.
+You'll have a better idea of whether you'll qualify and what lenders you should consider.

-2. Prequalify: Many lenders allow you to prequalify for a personal loan, which allows you to see if you’re likely to qualify and to check your rate without affecting your credit score.
-Consider prequalifying with multiple lenders to compare offers.
+2. Prequalify: Many lenders allow you to prequalify for a personal loan, which lets you gauge if you're likely to qualify and at what rate — without affecting your credit score.
+Prequalify with multiple lenders to compare potential rates and terms.

-5. Get your loan funds: After your loan application has been approved, you’ll receive your funds.
-The funding time varies from lender to lender, but many online lenders will provide your loan funds either within one business day of approval or a few days.
+6. Get your loan funds: Once you've accepted a loan offer and completed the paperwork, you'll receive your funds.
+Funding times vary, but most online lenders can send money either within one business day of approval or a few days.

 How to improve your credit score

 1. Dispute credit report errors: If you find errors on your credit report, dispute them directly with the credit bureaus.
-Assuming the reports are incorrect, they’ll be removed from your credit report, along with any negative impact they had on your credit score.
+Assuming the reports are incorrect and you've supplied enough supporting information to the credit bureau, they may be removed from your credit report, along with any negative impact they had on your credit score.

-2. Address past-due debts: If you have any debts that are currently past due, pay them as soon as possible.
+2. Address past-due debts: If you have any, pay them as soon as possible.
 Yes, your missed payments will still appear on your credit report.
 But getting out of delinquency will help improve your credit.

-3. Get a credit-builder loan: Credit-builder loans come with shorter repayment terms — from six months to two years — and your funds are deposited into a savings account with your lender.
-With this type of loan, you’ll make regular principal and interest payments that are reported to each of the three major credit bureaus, and you’ll get your funds back at the end of the loan term.
+3. Get a credit-builder loan: Credit-builder loans come with shorter repayment terms — from six months to two years — and your funds are deposited into a locked savings account until you've paid off the loan.
+With this type of loan, you'll make regular principal and interest payments that are reported to each of the three major credit bureaus, and you'll get your funds at the end of the loan term.

-4. Improve your payment history: Your payment history is the most important factor determining your credit score.
-Do whatever is necessary to avoid missing payments, including setting up autopay or adding your due dates to your calendar.
+4. Improve your payment history: Payment history is the most important factor in determining your credit score.
+Set up autopay and calendar alerts for due dates to avoid missing payments.

-5. Reduce your credit utilization: You can improve your credit score by using a smaller percentage of your credit limit.
+5. Reduce your credit utilization: You can improve your credit score by using less of your available credit on your cards or other revolving credit accounts.
 If you currently have credit card debt, consider paying some of it off before applying for a debt consolidation loan.

 6. Become an authorized user: This is one of the fastest and most effective ways to improve your credit score.
-Ask a loved one with good credit to add you as an authorized user on their credit card.
-You’ll get credit for the positive payment history on your credit report, which can quickly boost your credit score.
+Ask a loved one or friend with good credit to add you as an authorized user on their credit card.
+You'll get credit for the positive payment history on your credit report and can benefit from their available credit, which can quickly boost your credit score.

 Learn More: Where to Get a Personal Loan